sriramprabhuu/Ticketing/README.md

-This is a showcase to get the Ticketing application working with functionality mentioned in the requirements document,
-	built using Spring 4, Hibernate 4, MySQL.
+Ticketing application working with functionality mentioned in the requirements document, built using Spring 4, Hibernate 4, MySQL.

 Executing the program:
 -----------------------
 *	To build the war, execute ant build with file build.xml.
-*	Create schema ("ticketing") in MYSQL, with the DB scripts found in db/DB_Mysql_DDL_and_masterData.sql.
+*	Create database schema ("ticketing") in MYSQL, with the DB scripts found in db/DB_Mysql_DDL_and_masterData.sql.
 *	To deploy, copy the war to the "webapps" in Tomcat or "standalone/deployments" directory of Jboss.

 **Note: The program has been deployed in Open Shift (with Tomcat and MySQL stack), and is available at